-Closing fees include everything charged by your lender, home appraiser, escrow company, title company, home insurance company and other third parties involved in the mortgage and sale part of the transaction.
+Closing fees encompass all charges levied by your lender, home appraiser, escrow company, title company, home insurance provider, and other third parties engaged in the mortgage and sale aspects of the transaction.

-The settlement agent--in California an Escrow company --will collect these closing cost fees and distribute to the respective parties at closing. some fees like appraisal, inspection fees and occasionally home insurance premiums are prepaid prior to closing by the buyer and they would be reflected as a paid outside closing (POC) item and credited on the closing statement.
+The settlement agent, which in California is an Escrow company, will gather the closing cost fees and allocate them to the appropriate parties during the closing process.
+Certain fees such as appraisal, inspection fees, and sometimes home insurance premiums are paid in advance by the buyer before closing.
+These prepayments are noted as paid outside closing (POC) items and are accounted for on the closing statement.

 Below are the typical closing costs you should expect with a purchase transaction.